phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Abstract methods (normally implemented with an error) should be marked with `@abstract` jsdoc.

 #### Type Expressions

+This section deals with PhET conventions for type expressions.
+You do not need to exhaustively check every item in this section, nor do you necessarily need to check these items one at a time.
+The goal is to determine whether the code generally meets PhET standards.

 - [ ] Type expressions should conform approximately to [Google Closure Compiler](https://github.com/google/closure-compiler/wiki/Annotating-JavaScript-for-the-Closure-Compiler) syntax.
 PhET stretches the syntax in many cases (beyond the scope of this document to describe).